mtlynch/picoshare/docs/deployment/fly.io.md

 You can use [Litestream](https://litestream.io) to replicate PicoShare's data to cloud storage.

-**Note**: You'll need either a persistent volume or Litestream replication (below) to prevent PicoShare from losing all data on every server redeploy.
+**Note**: You'll need either a persistent volume ([above](#create-a-persistent-volume-optional)) or Litestream replication to prevent PicoShare from losing all data on every server redeploy.

 ```bash
 LITESTREAM_ACCESS_KEY_ID=YOUR-ACCESS-ID